Traditional games in the Philippines: Tiyakad

 Kadang-kadang, or karang (in Bisaya), and Tiyakad (in Tagalog) means "bamboo stilts game" in English.
 This racing game originated in Cebu.
 It was a team game introduced during the Laro ng Lahi (Game of the Races).
 The Laro ng Lahi was a traditional sports event initiated by the then Bureau of Physical Education and School Sports (BPESS).
 This game was popular long before its inclusion in the Laro ng Lahi.
 The elders during that period claimed they used to play it when they were younger, and also walked on kadang for fun without the rules, especially when they were done with household chores.
 Balance and concentration are the two most important skills a player possesses in playing kadang-kadang.
 However, teamwork is also necessary to successfully bring the game to the finish line.

+Guessing games

+Bulong-Pari

+Bulong-Pari (lit. whisper it to the priest) is composed of three teams and an it, or "priest".
+The leader of team A goes to the priest and whispers one of the names of the players of team B. Then they return to their place and the priest calls out, "Lapit!" ("Approach!").
+One of the players of team B should approach the priest, and if it happens to be the one whom the leader of team A mentioned, the priest will say, "Boom" or "Bung!"
+The player then falls out of line and stays somewhere near the priest as a prisoner.